Citation for this page in APA citation style. Close

 The Cosmological Arrow (expansion of the universe)

 We can define a cosmological direction of time as the direction in which the universe is expanding.
 There are excellent reasons for seeing this as the most fundamental of all arrows, even the one driving some of the others.
 Without expansion, a static universe would settle into thermal equilibrium and there would be no changes.
-There would he no entropy increase, to show Eddington's thermodynamic arrow.
+There would be no entropy increase to show Eddington's thermodynamic arrow.
 There would be no information increase, as seen in Layzer's historical arrow.

 References